astorm/wordle-helper/README.md

 Despite liking words, I'm not great at word based games.
 Scrabble, Jumble, etc. -- anything that requires exact spelling and a knowledge of the sometimes contradictory rules of the english language isn't something I'm naturally good at.
 As a result, I tend to skip most word games, which means I never exercise the skills needed to get better at them.

 So when [Wordle](https://www.powerlanguage.co.uk/wordle/) came along I felt left out of the fun.
-One thing I can do is program, so I decided to create up a helper program that would let me play through each day's puzzle but have the computer do the heavy lifting for me.
+One thing I can do is program, so I decided to create a helper program that would let me play through each day's puzzle but have the computer do the heavy lifting for me.

 This isn't a particularly sophisticated program and might even contain bugs -- but it lets me work through the puzzles and not feel left out of the game.
 I don't, however, post the results anywhere because